LD-2082

 Enforcement Authority

-Department of Professional and Financial Regulation has authority to investigate any actual, alleged, or suspected violation.
-Enforcement is agency-initiated.
-The department assesses civil penalties after a hearing held in accordance with the Maine Administrative Procedure Act.
+The Department of Professional and Financial Regulation has authority to investigate any actual, alleged, or suspected violation.
+Enforcement is agency-initiated through administrative proceedings conducted in accordance with the Maine Administrative Procedure Act.
 No private right of action is created.

 Penalties

-Civil penalty not to exceed $10,000 per violation, as determined by the Department of Professional and Financial Regulation.
+Civil penalty payable to the department not to exceed $10,000 per violation, as determined by the department.
 The penalty must be assessed based on the degree of harm and the circumstances of the violation.
 Payment is due within 60 days of the department's order.
-No private damages, injunctive relief, or attorney fee provisions.
+No private damages, injunctive relief, or attorney fees provisions.

 Who Is Covered